rafialif11/rafialif11.github.io/README.md

 A brief description of what this project does and who it's for

-## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...
+I'm currently working on Project web kominfo

-🧠 I'm currently learning...
+🧠 I'm currently learning Golang

-👯‍♀️ I'm looking to collaborate on...
+👯‍♀️ I'm looking to collaborate

-🤔 I'm looking for help with...
+🤔 I'm looking for help with senior programmer

-💬 Ask me about...
+💬 Ask me about JavaScript

-📫 How to reach me...
+📫 How to reach me instagram and whatsApp

-😄 Pronouns...

-⚡️ Fun fact...

 ## Sosmed